dmallia17/dmallia17.github.io/thesis.markdown

 ### Contributions, Goals and Related Work
 My thesis puts forward four major contributions:
-1. A "pipeline" known as "Unsupervised Learning under Uncertainty (U<sup>2</sup>)" for preparing data and learning BNs
+1. A "pipeline" known as "Unsupervised Learning under Uncertainty (U<sup>2</sup>)" for preparing data and learning BNs for enabling prediction, decision making and discovery in the face of difficult scenarios and limited data
 2. An exploration of existing discretization methods, proposal of new methods and a novel (to my knowledge) evaluation of one of these methods against other options, considering impact on BN structure learning
-3. Evaluation and application of the (U<sup>2</sup>) pipeline, particularly applied to the task of predicting and preventing preterm birth utilizing the nuMoM2b dataset
+3. Evaluation and application of the U<sup>2</sup> pipeline, particularly and novelly applied to the task of predicting and preventing preterm birth utilizing the Nulliparous Pregnancy Outcomes Study: Monitoring Mothers-to-be (nuMoM2b) dataset
 4. A user-friendly GUI, known as Bayesian Network Inspector, for inspection of and inference with BNs learned following this pipeline